Gesell Screening & Assessment System

 “If we use effective tools the child reveals himself to all who will stop and listen to what he says and who with seeing eyes will watch what he does.” -- Arnold Gesell

-At The Gesell Institute of Child Development we assist parents and educators in finding the best match between what individual children need and what educators and parents can offer using our Gesell Developmental Assessment system.
+At The Gesell Program in Early Childhood we assist parents and educators in finding the best match between what individual children need and what educators and parents can offer using our Gesell Developmental Assessment system.
 Assessment should be intentional and potentially have some benefit to the child.
 For example, assessment results can help:

 - Identify what children know